Senior Developer vs Lead Developer: Which One Do You Need?

 Updated on

-Hiring the right person for major roles in your development team can make all the difference to the success of your projects.
+Hiring the right person for significant roles in your development team can make all the difference to the success of your projects.
 That's why it's so important to understand how upper-level development roles differ.
-For example, many hiring teams confuse senior developer and lead developer positions, making it harder to find the perfect fit for their business.
+For example, many hiring teams confuse senior developer and lead developer positions, making finding the perfect fit for their business more challenging.

-However, senior and lead developers occupy very different positions on a development team.
-Here's what you need to know about comparing senior developer vs. lead developer jobs, which one fits your team's needs, and how to decide which type of role you're hiring for.
+However, senior and lead developer roles occupy very different positions on a development team.
+Here's what you need to know about comparing senior developer vs. lead developer roles, which fits your team's needs, and how to decide which role you're hiring for.

 Both senior developers and lead developers are highly experienced devs with a history of successful projects.
-However, there's a crucial difference in their roles.
+However, there are some key differences in their roles.

 • Lead developers act as project managers, directing the other developers on a project and performing code quality checks.